 Here are a few of Steve's personal styling tips for achieving the monochrome look at home.

-Use neutral accents to layer your room against a black-and-white background.
+Use “neutral” accents to layer your room against a black-and-white background.
 Gold, aged brass, grass cloth, jute, and marble are great textural elements.

-Forgoing color doesn’t have to mean a dull interior.
+Forgoing colour doesn’t have to mean a dull interior.
 Use tonal variation in your palette to give depth to your space.
 Mix soft grays with darker-tone grays and charcoals that contrast perfectly with whites.

 Cushions, rugs, and throws are the perfect accessories to introduce graphic motifs to your décor.
 Think about bold stripes, chevron, herringbone, and tribal patterns to create graphic interest.

 Think about your material finishes and surfaces as they can add depth to your space.
-Matte white walls contrast perfectly with glossy black floors and are the perfect starting point for a chic monochromatic scheme.
+Matte white walls contrast perfectly with gloss black floors and are the perfect starting point for a chic monochromatic scheme.